AllenInstitute/cell-feature-data/README.md

 - featureDefsPath: path to a json describing the measured features in this dataset, *the order of this document has to match the order of the values in the `featuresData` file.
 Also if no displayOrder is given it will be used as the display order on the website. *
 - featuresDataPath: path to a json listing the per cell data
 - cellLineDataPath: path to a json of the cell line definitions

-For more on what these files should look like, look at `process-dataset/data-validation/schema.js`
+- viewerSettingsPath: path to a json with settings for volume data channels in the 3d viewer For more on what these files should look like, look at `process-dataset/data-validation/schema.js`

 ### Needed in .env file: